-1. In this CAO, the definition employer refers to:
+- 1. In this CAO, the definition employer refers to: - a.
 Any person who runs a company with operating activities, expressed in working hours, solely or mainly in the greenhouse horticulture sector.
 Working hours include the hours spent on greenhouse horticulture within the company through manual labour contractors, temporary employment agencies and other third parties.
-Greenhouse horticulture refers to plant crops that are permanently cultivated under glass or plastic, with the exception of mushroom cultivation and arboriculture under glass or plastic, but including breeding establishments, irrespective of whether the operating activities take place, partly or entirely, in the open air.
+Greenhouse horticulture refers to plant crops that are permanently cultivated under glass or plastic, with the exception of mushroom cultivation and arboriculture under glass or plastic, but including breeding establishments. - b.
+Any person who operates a company which includes a component: - of which the operating activities solely or mainly comprise greenhouse horticulture - whereby the number of working hours in that component constitute more than 50% of the total number of working hours within the company.